 Why walk it?

-Killarney National Park is home to the highest peaks in Ireland, as well as its world famous lakes and enchanting woodland.
-A little outside the National Park, you'll find the Black Valley, with its majestic scenery and tranquility it's the ideal place to escape the everyday hustle and bustle and relax in nature.
+Killarney National Park is home to the highest peaks in Ireland, as well as its world-famous lakes and enchanting woodland.
+A little outside the National Park, you'll find the Black Valley, with its majestic scenery and tranquillity it's the ideal place to escape the everyday hustle and bustle and relax in nature.
 It was even the last part of Ireland to get electricity in 1978 - you can't get much more remote than that!

 Regularly voted as the friendliest people in the world, the Irish don't disappoint on the hospitality front.
 Stopping off at a cosy pub for a well-earned pint and a chat with some of the locals will no doubt be a highlight of your day.

 Full of history and heritage, Kerry boasts sites such as Ireland's 'Old Butter Road’, used in the 19th century to transport butter to Cork.
 You'll also come across the 2000-year-old Staigue Fort and the striking Ogham Stones, dating back to 4th century AD.